Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 - in the dataset manager view, dynamic values can only be used when **creating sub-datasets**, and the target dataset is the parent dataset
-- in the scenario view, dynamic values cannot be used yet, but when it is implemented, the target dataset will always be the first dataset associated to the scenario (in scenario property `datasetList`)
+- in the scenario view, the target dataset is the first dataset associated to the scenario (in scenario property `datasetList`)

 The `enumValues` option for "static" values can still be used to have a fallback in case the query fails, but defining both static and dynamic values options is not advised, because values from both sources may not always be